 After an accident, you should ensure that your needs are met, including your emotional, medical, and financial needs.
-A few rights you have might be compromised if you do not know them:

 - You have the right to pick your physician.
 Under maritime laws, you have the right to select your doctor and you do not have to use the one the insurance company or the vessel owner suggests.
 While you might need to see a recommended doctor for a claim’s evaluation, they do not need to be your treating physician.

 - You are entitled to receive medical treatment.
 You have the right to receive medical procedures and be reimbursed for those costs.
 Furthermore, you have protections against doctors who work for the insurance company that claims your treatment course is unnecessary.